eininondumak/S.TASER/README.md

 * Raw data is [here]

-### 6. Network data
+#### 3. Network data

-* In scenarios 2 and 3, network data between the smartphone and the server was collected.
+* In scenarios 3, network data between the smartphone and the server was collected.
 The APIs requested by the application to the server during the tag registration and location information retrieval processes were identified as follows.

 <img src = "/picture/locations.png" width='60%' height='60%'>

-* Raw data is [here]